spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

 14. Issue the following command to build the Edge Installer ISO.

     ```shell
-    ./earthly +iso
+    ./earthly.sh +iso
     ```

-    When the build finishes, the ISO file will be provided in the **build** directory under the name you specified in your **.arg** file.
+    When the build finishes, the ISO file will be generated in the **build** directory under the name you specified in your **.arg** file.

 ### Build FIPS-Compliant Provider Images